-The GDPR requires the College to notify any applicable personal data breach to the Information Commissioner's Office (ICO).
+The UK GDPR requires the College to notify any applicable personal data breach to the Information Commissioner's Office (ICO).

 We have put in place procedures to deal with any suspected personal data breach and will notify data subjects or any applicable regulator where we are legally required to do so.
+Please refer to our Data Breach policy.
+This is available on the main college website.

 If you know or suspect that a personal data breach has occurred, do not attempt to investigate the matter yourself.
-Immediately contact Judicium or your DPO.
+Immediately contact the College's GDPR Lead (Nick Page) or the College's DPO (Judicium).